stevedonovan/gentle-intro/src/pain-points.md

 ## Pain Points

-It is true to say that Rust is a harder language to learn than most other 'mainstream' languages.
-There are exceptional people who don't find it so, but note the strict meaning of 'exceptional' - they are _exceptions_.
+It is true to say that Rust is a harder language to learn than most 'mainstream' languages.
+There are exceptional people who don't find it so difficult, but note the strict meaning of 'exceptional' - they are _exceptions_.
 Many struggle at first, and then succeed.
 Initial difficulties aren't predictive of later competency!

 We all come from somewhere, and in the case of programming languages this